LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 >   4.300   5.100   5.800   5.843   6.400   7.900
 {% endhighlight %}

-It can, of course, also be used to describe tabular data.
-This is, naturally, the most common use case.
+´summary()` can, of course, also be used to describe tabular data.

 {% highlight r %}
 summary(iris)